AndrewShedov/turboMaker/README.md

 Accepts a <code>number</code> and sets the time interval between <code>createdAt</code> timestamps (<code>updatedAt</code> repeats the value <code>createdAt</code>).

-- With a value of <code>0</code>, a large number of documents will have the same <code>createdAt</code> due to the high generation speed, especially in multi-threaded mode.
+- With a value of <code>0</code>, a large number of documents will have the same <code>createdAt</code> due to the high generation speed, especially in multithreaded mode.
 To fine-tune the <code>timeStepMs</code>, use [mongoChecker](https://www.npmjs.com/package/mongo-checker) to check for duplicate <code>createdAt</code> fields in the generated documents.

 ### function generatingData